 A terrarium is a rather old-fashioned but charming way to make a mini garden in a glass container.
 The effect produced is rather like a tiny forest residing in your home.
-It is also a fun project that is great for kids and adults.
-Growing succulent plants in terrariums provides the plants with an easy care situation in which they will thrive.
-Because succulents do not like wet environments, a few tips and adjustments to the traditional terrarium are required.
+It is also a fun project that is great for children and adults.
+Growing succulent plants in terrariums provides the plants with an easy-care situation in which they will thrive.
+Since succulents do not like wet environments, a few tips and adjustments to the traditional terrarium are required.
 Read on to find out how to make a succulent terrarium that will keep the little plants happy and healthy.

 Succulent Terrarium Instructions

 Terrariums and dish gardens have been a part of indoor growing for centuries.
 Succulent plants seem to like arid conditions and a desert or beach themed terrarium will provide the right conditions while adding some unexpected appeal in the home.

 Creating succulent terrariums doesn’t take a lot of time or money.
 You can literally make one in an old food jar or search a thrift market for an unusual dish or clear container.
 Then it’s time to plant and add any touches to the diorama.

 You can make the terrarium as ornate or simple as you wish.
 The original terrariums were made in elegant Wardian cases, so named for the originator of the idea, Dr. N.B.
 Ward.
 Succulents will do well in almost any container.
 The only trick is to make an open rather than closed system to prevent excess moisture from building up and killing the plant.

 Creating Succulent Terrariums